-(Mark 0 One) X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2019 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromto Commission n file number: 001-34822 MRI In terventions, Inc. (Exact Name of Reg istrant as Specified in Its Charter) Delaware 58-2394628 (State or Other Jurisdiction (IRS Employer of Incorporation or Organization) Identification Number) 5 Musick Irvine, California 92618 (Address of Principal Executive Offices) (Zip Code) 949) 900-6833 · · ne Number, Including Area Code) ÿ 1 ant to Section 12(b) of the Act: None Securities registered pursuant to Section 12( g) of the Act: Common Stock, \$0.01 par value per share ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No licate by check mark whether the registrant has submitted electronically even to find this chapter) during the preceding 12 months (or for such shorter period rery Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ , , , , , , , , , , , , , , , , , , , ⊠ Yes □ No Inc licate by check mark whether the registrant is a large accelerated filer, an any.
-See the definitions of "large accelerated filer," "accelerated filer" "small accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth er reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller Reporting Company ⊠ Emerging Growth Company □ an emerging growth company, indicate by check mark if the registrant had accounting standards provided pursuant to Section 13(a) of the Exchange as elected not to use the extended transition period for complying with any new or revised Act. $\Box$ Inc licate by check mark whether the registrant is a shell company (as defined i n Rule 12b-2 of the Exchange Act). $\square$ Yes $\boxtimes$ No As of April 30, 2019, there were 11,067,207 shares of common stock outstanding.
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2019

+Or

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from_____to

+Commission file number: 001-34822

+MRI Interventions, Inc.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+5 Musick

+Irvine, California (Address of Principal Executive Offices) (IRS Employer Identification Number)

+92618 (Zip Code)

+(Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value per share MRIC NYSE American

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \Box No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files.)

+Yes 🗆 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer" "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Non-accelerated filer \boxtimes Accelerated filer \Box Smaller Reporting Company \boxtimes Emerging Growth Company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

+As of November 7, 2019, there were 15,205,867 shares of common stock outstanding.